aselker/gameboy-sound-chip/README.md

 # GameBoy Sound Chip

-This is Verilog simulation of the sound chip in the original Nintendo GameBoy.
+This is Verilog recreation of the sound chip in the original Nintendo GameBoy.

-We use the same control signals as the original hardware, and produce a 4-bit, stereo audio signal.
-It should be able to fully reproduce original GameBoy music, though it is not bug-for-bug compatible.
+We use the same control signals as the original hardware, and produce a 9-bit, stereo audio signal.
+It should be able to reproduce most original GameBoy music, though it is not bug-for-bug compatible.

 This is a project for Computer Architecture at Olin College, over Fall 2018.
-Most of the information used in creating and documenting this project has come from the [GBDev Wiki](http://gbdev.gg8.se/wiki/articles/Gameboy_sound_hardware).
+Much of the information used in creating and documenting this project has come from the [GBDev Wiki](http://gbdev.gg8.se/wiki/articles/Gameboy_sound_hardware).

 ## Why?